jamesgreensill/Eclipse-deprecated/README.md

 Deployment
 ==========
 * ### Deploying the application
+        To be written.
 * ### Deploying the application to Google Cloud
+        To be written.
 * ### Deploying the application to Heroku
+        To be written.
 * ### Deploying the application to Azure
+        To be written.
 * ### Deploying the application to AWS
+        To be written.
 * ### Deploying the application to Digital Ocean
+        To be written.
 * ### Deploying the application to Netlify
+        To be written.

 Libraries